ICRAR/daliuge/docs/graphs.rst

   which case the application is the *producer* of the data DROP.

 Physical graph specifications are the final (and only) graph products that will be submitted to the :ref:`drop.managers`.
-Once DROP managers accept a physical graph specification, it is their responsibility to create and deploy DROP instances on their managed resources as prescribed in the physical graph specification such as partitioning information (produced during the `Translation`_) that allows different managers to distribute graph partitions (i.e. DropIslands) across different nodes and Data Islands by setting up proper :ref:`drop.channels`.
+Once DROP managers accept a |pg| specification, it is their responsibility to create and deploy DROP instances on their managed resources as prescribed in the |pg| specification such as partitioning information (produced during the `Translation`_) that allows different managers to distribute graph partitions (i.e. DropIslands) across different nodes and Data Islands by setting up proper :ref:`drop.channels`.
 The fact that physical graphs are made of DROPs means that they describe exactly what an :ref:`graph.execution` consists of.
-In this sense, *physical graph* is the graph execution engine.
+In this sense, the |pg| is the graph execution engine.

 In addition to DROP managers, the DFMS prototype also includes a *Physical Graph Manager*, which allows users to manage all currently running and past physical graphs within the system.
-Although current *Physical Graph Manager* implementation only supports "add" and "get" physical graph specifications, features such as graph event monitoring (through the DROP :ref:`drop.events` subscription mechanism) and the graph statistics dashboard will be added in the near future.
+Although the current *Physical Graph Manager* implementation only supports to "add" and "get" |pg| specifications, features such as graph event monitoring (through the DROP :ref:`drop.events` subscription mechanism) and the graph statistics dashboard will be added in the near future.